rhungc/rhungc.github.io/README.md

 Hi !
 My name is Ruei-Hung (Ray) Chen,

-I am currently a fourth-year student at University of Toronto studying Applied Mathematics in Finance and Statistics.
-I’m particularly interested in using data analytic to solve problems and derive insights from large datasets.
-I’m currently taking courses on Mathematical Theory of Finance, Data Visualization, Methods of Data Analysis and Financial Risk Management.
-In the future, I look forward to utilize my technical skills in data analysis and risk management to solve interesting problems.
+I recently just graduated from the University of Toronto studying Applied Mathematics in Finance and Statistics.
+I’m particularly interested in using data analytic to solve difficult problems and derive insights from large datasets to exploit investment oppertunities.
+Currently, I am actively looking for a full time job and is hoping to work at an innovative environment that can challenge my problem solving and creative thinking every single day!

 Feel free to contact me by email: [ray1999chen@gmail.com](ray1999chen@gmail.com) or add me on [LinkedIn](https://www.linkedin.com/in/ray99chen/).